 Rio Tinto halts operations at South African unit as violence rises

-Dec 4 (Reuters) - Anglo-Australian miner Rio Tinto Ltd RIO.AX on Wednesday said it would curtail operations at its South African unit, Richards Bay Minerals (RBM), due to escalating violence targeting some of its workers.
+Dec 4 (Reuters) - Anglo-Australian miner Rio Tinto Ltd RIO.AX on Wednesday said it would curtail operations at its South-African unit Richard Bay Minerals (RMB) due to an escalation in violence in surrounding communities.

 "There has been an escalation of criminal activity towards RBM employees and one was shot and seriously injured in the last few days," Rio said in a statement.